-Location and Design review was conducted by the City Planning Commission April 17, 2009.
-The project was found consistent with the city's comprehensive plan; no additional review is required.
+Location and Design Review for this project took place April 17, 2009.
+The project was found consistent with the comprehensive plan by the City Planning Commission on April 23, 2009; no additional review is required.

 Describe any collaborative arrangements with outside project partners, including who they are and what their role is with the project: